The Big Bang Theory season 8: Reception

-The eighth season received positive reviews.
+The season premiere "The Locomotion Interruption” and the second episode “The Junior Professor Solution” received mixed reviews.
 MaryAnn Sleasman of TV.com praised character developments, and wrote that "there's a lot to be excited about with regard to this coming season" with some of the central characters more comfortable around each other.

 Emily Gould of Salon criticized the humor, writing that "I watched all seven episodes that had aired so far this season and didn't so much as expel air forcefully from my nose in response to any of the jokes".
 Oliver Sava of The A.V.
-Club also criticized the humor, writing that "A lot of the jokes are tired and the plotlines are standard sitcom material, but if it's worked for seven seasons, why switch it up now?"
+Club also criticized the humor of the aforementioned episodes, writing that "A lot of the jokes are tired and the plotlines are standard sitcom material, but if it's worked for seven seasons, why switch it up now?"